nvrdftd/arbitrage-bot/README.md

 - If Ta < Tb, then do the opposite to the above to minimize the loss.

 In reality, these deciding factors may be mainly based on the history of network traffic.

+# Part IV

+## Central Monitor System Design
+The following diagram is a high-level overview of the system.
+As shown in the grey area of the diagram, we employ a group of pair monitors, and each crypto pair is monitored by a dedicated **Pair Monitor** as before mentioned.
+Once order books arrive from each pair monitor, they are pushed to the in-memory databases which is used by the **Aggregator** microservice for the client to fetch the aggregate order book.

+## Stale Order Books
+We may create an internal order book from the last order book and last trade execution.
+This internal order book is newer than the last order book received from exchanges in that the former was updated with the last trade.
+Without comparison between the internal order book and a new order book that just arrived,

+## More Than One Trade at Once
+We may assign each order book a unique ID, and each trade execution a unique ID as well.
+The system keeps an internal state in which the IDs of the most recent order book and the last trade execution, are continuously updated.
+Suppose that one trade has been made successfully, and another trade comes in almost at the same time.
+The latter will check the internal state and wait for the next order book if the ID of the last order book is the same as that when the previous trade was executed.

+## Architecture of Algo Trading System